-One Kids Place is a designated General Level Clinic as defined by the Assistive Devices Program (ADP) of the Ministry of Health and Long Term Care.
+One Kids Place is a designated Augmentative and Alternative Clinic (AAC) as defined by the Assistive Devices Program by the Ministry of Health and Long Term Care.

 Augmentative and Alternative Communication Is: